Particular/docs.particular.net/nservicebus/messaging/message-headers.md

 Extra information about a message is communicated over the transport as secondary information to the message body.
 The mechanism for header communication is either native headers, if the transport supports that feature, or via a serialized collection of key value pairs.
 Message headers are very similar, in both implementation and usage, as http headers.
 NServiceBus uses them internally to manage messaging patters, eg pub/sub and request/response, and users of NServiceBus can use headers to implement a variety of features.

-## Standard Message headers
+## All Message headers

-All messages sent will have the following headers
+The possible message headers are as follows:

  * `$.diagnostics`: The [host details](/nservicebus/hosting/override-hostid.md) of the endpoint where the message was being processed.
 This header contains three parts:
 	 * `$.diagnostics.hostdisplayname`